Four killed in Turkiye’s second school shooting in two days

 A student has shot at least four people dead, including fellow pupils and wounded at least 20 others at a middle school in southeastern Turkiye, according to the local governor.

-Wednesday’s deadly incident marks the country’s second school attack in two days.

-Three students and one teacher were killed in the incident in the province of Kahramanmaras, Governor Mukerrem Unluer told reporters.
+Governor Mukerrem Unluer told reporters three students and one teacher were killed in Wednesday’s attack in the province of Kahramanmaras, which he said was carried out by a student in the eighth-grade.

+- list 2 of 2Shooting near Israeli consulate in Turkiye declared ‘terror’ attack

+The deadly incident marks the country’s second school attack in two days, coming after Tuesday’s shooting at a high school in Sanliurfa province conducted by an ex-student who killed himself in a showdown with police after wounding 16 people.

-The student was in the eighth-grade at the school and concealed their father’s guns in a backpack to carry out the attack, the governor added.
+Unluer said that the student who carried out Wednesday’s shooting in Kahramanmaras concealed their father’s guns in a backpack to carry out the attack, entering two classrooms and opening fire “randomly”.

+Footage released by the IHA private news agency on Wednesday showed a person being evacuated in an ambulance, with body and face covered, as well as tearful parents who had rushed to the school.